VW workers back new board members after Piech exit

-FRANKFURT May 1 Volkswagen's works council has backed the carmaker's choice of two new supervisory board members, appointments reportedly opposed by newly departed Chairman Ferdinand Piech.
+FRANKFURT Volkswagen's (VOWG_p.DE) works council has backed the carmaker's choice of two new supervisory board members, appointments reportedly opposed by newly departed Chairman Ferdinand Piech.

 Ahead of a shareholder meeting on May 5, Europe's largest carmaker installed two of Piech's nieces as board members on Thursday, filling vacancies left by Piech and his wife, who also quit the 20-seat panel.